learn-co-curriculum/phase-0-the-dom-modifying-elements-lab/README.md

 For example, we could create an `alert` class that turns the text red (using the CSS `color` attribute) and makes it big (using the CSS `font-size` attribute).
-We can then use JavaScript to first grab the element and then add that class by updating its `className` property.
+We can then use JavaScript to first grab the element and then add the class by updating the element's `className` property.
 This has the same effect as setting the `class` property in the HTML.
 The `className` property expects a `String` with one or more class names, separated by spaces: